bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

-Second, repeating the rewrite step is actually what grants term-rewriting its Turing-completeness: it allows for arbitrary control flow.[^6] This might be useful in cases where, for example, a term-rewriting program needs "loop" over a list of elements in the
+Second, repeating the rewrite step is actually what grants term-rewriting its Turing-completeness: it allows for arbitrary control flow.[^6] This might be useful in cases where, for example, a term-rewriting program needs to "loop" over a list of elements in the
 input: it can recurse and use intermediate terms to store state.

 While this full generality may not be used often in the